timeamolnar/codingtests/README.md

 result: List[Symbol] = List('d', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'a', 'b', 'c')

 -3 should work
+sizeEqualsRotationNr or rotate by 0 gives back same List rotationNrBiggerThanSize should rotate with the difference

 **Test 6: FizzBuzzWithLucky:**

 Enhance your existing FizzBuzz solution to perform the following:

 * If the number contains a three you must output the text 'lucky'.
 This overrides any existing behaviour

 e.g. if I run the program over a range from 1-20 I should get the following output